neuefische/wd-flipped-classroom-curriculum/sessions/mock-interview-2/mock-interview-2.md

 - **Ask questions if needed:**
   - Clarify any uncertainties about the problem.

-2. Come up with a solution in plain english

-3. Come Up with a Solution in Plain Language
+2. Come Up with a Solution in Plain Language
 Very often you could solve the problem yourself but you still cannot come up with the small steps that you need as instructions for the computer.
 In this case it helps to make yourself aware what happens in your brain when you solve the task.

 - **Solve the problem mentally:** Break down what happens in your brain when you solve the task.